Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a new data-driven methodology to detect zero-day controller hijacking attacks on power-grid systems.
-We observe the controller behavior in power-grid systems is predictable in terms of hardware performance counters, and verify this using a large-scale experiment on a real power-grid controller subsystem.
-Our method leverages deep temporal models, enhanced with the statistical test.
-A key advantage of our method is that only normal data is used, and no prior-knowledge about the attack data is needed, thus enabling detection of zero-day attacks.
-We evaluate our detection system on a real programmable logic controller with an ARM Cortex A8 processor used in power-grid substations.
+We propose a new data-driven approach to detect anomalous behavior in power-grid controllers.
+Our method leverages a temporal deep learning model, and is enhanced by our proposed reconstruction error distribution (RED) of low-cost hardware performance counters (HPCs).
+A key advantage of our approach is that only normal data is used, and no prior-knowledge about the attack data is needed, thus enabling detection of zero-day attacks.
+We evaluate our detection system on a real programmable logic controller used in power-grid substations.
 We show the significant improvement of using enhanced deep learning compared to 11 conventional anomaly detection approaches.
-Experimental results show that our proposed system achieves over 99.9\% accuracy with nearly zero false positives.\\
+Experiments show that our proposed system achieves nearly zero false positives and low latency.